 Permits for travel in NSW and permits for interstate travel

-Roads and Maritime Services has been delegated by the NHVR to directly issue Class 1 and Class 3 heavy vehicle permits for journeys within NSW travelling on State roads.
+Roads and Maritime Services had been delegated by the NHVR to directly issue Class 1 and Class 3 heavy vehicle permits for journeys within NSW travelling on State roads.
 This delegation came into effect on 25 February 2014.

 Councils and other road managers in NSW have been delegated to issue Class1 permits for travel on the roads they manage.

-Heavy vehicle operators can lodge applications for Class 1 permits for travel on State roads within NSW online.
+Heavy vehicle operators can lodge applications for Class 1 Load Carrying Vehicle permits for travel on State roads within NSW with Roads and Maritime online.